xavierdidelot/DiagnoDating/README.md

   `confounding-detectimports.Rmd`.
 May be because confusion only happens when sampling dates are biased, whereas DetectImports assumes sampling according to relative prevalence of populations
-- Mendel test will flag an issue even if there is no structure and no problem with dating, cf `struture-test.Rmd`
+- A Mendel test has been proposed to detect when confounding mighy happen, but this will flag an issue even if there is no structure and no problem with dating, cf `struture-test.Rmd`
 - When there is no confounding issue but the temporal signal is weak, eg because all sampling dates are the same or very similar, see `run-nosignal.Rmd`.
 Estimate incorrectly high clock rate.
 But the